 There’s this reality where we have forgotten where we come from and what our bodies truly need.
-While antibiotics or surgery can definitely save lives, plants and food can also help your defense mechanism be top notch.
-Healthy is beyond just the absence of disease, it’s nurturing your body for it to be able to fight off a disease.
-There’s so many things that can explain extreme tiredness, disease, or hormone imbalances and going the route to seeing a naturopathic doctor who can read your blood tests more in depth can be really life changing.
+While antibiotics or surgery can definitely save lives, plants and food can also help your defence mechanism be top notch.
+Healthy is beyond just the absence of disease.
+It’s nurturing your body for it to be able to fight off a disease.
+There’s so many things that can explain extreme tiredness, disease, or hormone imbalances.
+Going the route to seeing a naturopathic doctor who can read your blood tests more in-depth can be really life-changing.
 Sadly, this is a luxury for some us as well, so starting with healthy habits like lemon water in the AM, adding more fruits & veggies, reading carefully your ingredient list and to ditch anything you can’t pronounce, not using any high commercialized brand for food to cleaning products can already be a huge start to feeling better.

 I love this one because it made me reflect a lot.
 The act of not confusing intuition with fear is fundamental.
 We are bombarded with a lot of scary things and life is unpredictable, as we all know it.
 Sometimes we confuse fear with our intuition and I think meditating & calming your nervous system can help you navigate those two.
 Also, experience teaches us what hurts and what feels good.
 We gain wisdom, empathy and growth from it.
 “Mindfulness is a gift, but paranoia is a curse.”.
 I read this in a book and it woke my soul up.
 However it might resonate with you, I think it’s just a terrific reminder.